 Jen Bervin received a 2013 Creative Capital Grant in Literature for her project The Silk Poems, an experimental book that takes this textile as its subject and form, exploring the cultural, scientific, and linguistic complexities of silk, mending and the body in poems imprinted on silk film.
 Silk, as a material, is compatible with body tissues; our immune system accepts it on surfaces as sensitive as the human brain.
 Drawing on contemporary biomedical engineering research using patterned silk as bioactive sensors under human skin, the artist will fabricate the book by nanoimprinting silk films.
 The resulting pages will be combined into a transparent “book” resembling a piece of microfiche film—a single small sheet, with every poem present, that can be read, projected, with fiber-optic light.

-SITE SPECIFIC WEAVING AT GRIDSPACE
+SITE SPECIFIC WEAVING BY JEN BERVIN AT GRIDSPACE

 Over the course of a month, I made a 5 foot by 5 foot, white on white weaving directly onto GRIDSPACE’S iron fence in Crown Heights, Brooklyn.
 The fence was treated like a very simple loom, one dating back to 6000 BC.
 The warp, or vertical threads, circled the public and private side of the fence, as did the interwoven horizontal weft threads.